input-output-hk/catalyst-voices/catalyst-voices-backend/src/event-db/Readme.md

 ## Starting a Local Test DB with Docker and Earthly

-Fistly you will need to prepare a docker images with all migrations and data.
+Firstly you will need to prepare a docker images with all migrations and data.

 Prepare a event-db docker image with the historic data (from the root directory)